Martchus/passwordmanager/README.md

 ## Features
 * Cross-platform: tested under GNU/Linux, Android and Windows
 * Qt Widgets GUI for desktop platforms
-* Qt Quick GUI (using Qt Quick Controls 2 and Kirigami 2) for mobile platforms
+* Qt Quick GUI (using Qt Quick Controls 2 and Kirigami) for mobile platforms
 * Interactive command-line interface
 * Simple architecture: All data is stored in ordinary files with AES-256-CBC applied.
 No cloud stuff.
 Use eg. Syncthing for synchronization.